 Willo is a slightly different take on the concept of the mouthpiece toothbrush, which I have been covering for some time here at Electric Teeth.

-It is due to begin shipping in September 2020 — we have one on order and will update this page until a full hands-on review is available.
+It was due to begin shipping in September 2020, but has been delayed — we have one on order and will update this page until a full hands-on review is available.
 You can order here (while stock lasts) and use ‘LETSWILLO32‘ voucher code to get $20 off.

 In the sections below I give my initial thoughts and reactions based on previous testing of similar products, and explain in detail what Willo is and how it works.